Issue symptoms

 Two records with the same information sync from Salesforce in a short amount of time

 This could also occur if a record were created or updated in Zendesk within a few minutes before the sync from Salesforce.
-If the search still needs to update its index with the object's current state, the integration will attempt to create something that already exists, leading to a collision.
+If the search still needs to update its index with the object's current state, the integration will attempt to create something that already exists and lead to a collision.

 To resolve this, wait a few minutes for search-indexing to take place and retry the failed syncs.